 The General Health Danger

-Gum disease is commonly found along with malocclusion, due to difficulty in maintaining good oral hygiene when teeth are not in proper position.
+Periodontal disease is commonly found right along with malocclusion, due to difficulty in maintaining good oral hygiene when teeth are not in proper position.

 Periodontal disease has been linked to many systemic diseases through various studies.
 Some of these diseases include heart disease, diabetes, and alzheimer’s.
 Periodontal disease generally takes years of neglect to develop.
 There are various stages of periodontal disease progression, they include: